petter-holmberg/eco/README.md

 eco is a generic C++ library of efficient components.

+# Containers

+The `eco.container` module contains containers.

+`array` is a type constructor for dynamic arrays, similar to `std::vector`, but with some key differences:

+- The local storage of `array` is a single pointer, making storage of nested arrays where many of the inner arrays are empty more efficient.
+- Fewer member types and member functions, leveraging the capabilities of the C++20 ranges library instead.
+- Only designed to store value types and free of specializations with custom semantics, like `std::vector<bool>`.
+- The growth algorithm is configurable and by default grows the reserve area by a factor of 1.5, which saves memory and when used with many allocators prevents it from reusing previously allocated memory blocks.
+- Support for custom allocators (as defined by concepts in this library) but without support for storing stateful allocators in the `array` itself, which makes it easier to reason about ownership semantics.

+`array<T>` models `std::ranges::contiguous_range<T>`.

+The type parameter `T` is the type of objects stored in the `array`.

+The value parameter `ga` is the growth algorithm used when more space is needed.
+`default_array_growth` is a function object that takes a non-negative capacity and a lower bound.
+It returns `capacity + max(capacity / 2, lower_bound)`, which gives an allocator-friendly growth factor that guarantees amortized constant time stack operations.

+The value parameter `alloc` is the allocator object used to manage the owned memory. `default_array_alloc` uses `malloc_allocator`.

+The member type `value_type` is the type of objects stored in the `array`.

+The member type `size_type` is a signed type large enough to represent the maximum possible size of the `array`.

 # Sequence

 The `eco.sequence` module contains components for implemention of sequence